vperron/satan/README.md

 ## UCI options

-* satan.info.thing_uid
+* satan.info.uid

-The thing uid is also the SUBSCRIBE topic satan listens to.
+The uid is also the SUBSCRIBE topic satan listens to.
 It should be a 32-byte unique ID.

 * satan.subscribe.endpoint

 Endpoint on which satan listens to.

 * satan.subscribe.hwm

 High-water mark to use on SUB socket.

 * satan.subscribe.linger

 Linger to use on SUB socket.

 * satan.answer.endpoint

 Endpoint that satan uses to PUSH answer messages.

 * satan.answer.hwm

 High-water mark to use on PUSH socket.

 * satan.answer.linger

 Linger to use on PUSH socket.

 ## License